kkurt/the-hand/README.md

 ### Step 7: Helper classes (optional)

 In Step 3 above, the example creates "raw" rules by implementing the very base traits.
-In practice, rules often end up following one of a handful of formats accepts a particular type, accepts _n_ values of a particular type, etc. With that in mind, this library also includes some helper traits that allow you to skip implementation of `unapply` and simply define how to parse into and out of your particular type:
+In practice, rules often end up following one of a handful of formats: accepts a particular type, accepts _n_ values of a particular type, etc. With that in mind, this library also includes some helper traits that allow you to skip implementation of `unapply` and simply define how to parse into and out of your particular type: